 Your semester at WU from start to finish

-- Congratulations, you've been nominated!
-What next?
+- Congratulations, you have been nominated!
+What is next?

-- Prepare for your arrival
+- Things to do before your arrival

-- Arriving in Vienna
+- Arriving and getting settled in Vienna

-- Start your semester at WU
+- Your first weeks at WU

-- Successful semester at WU
+- Your successful semester at WU

 - Things to do before you leave